-Businesses are under ever-increasing cyber threats.
-These days, simply maximizing shareholder value isn’t enough.
-Companies must also protect their information, as well as the data of clients and customers.
+Businesses today are under an ever-increasing threat of cyber terrorism.
+Companies must effectively protect their valuable information and corporate secrets, as well as the data of clients and customers.
 The MBA cybersecurity online degree exists to help business professionals meet this dual goal.
-In this program, students will learn about advanced business concepts and get a better understanding of cyber threats and how to identify and manage them.
+In this program, students learn about advanced business concepts and get a better understanding of cyber threats and how to identify, eliminate, and protect against them.

-You likely have questions about where to find the right program, how much this type of program will cost, how to get admitted, and what kind of coursework you can expect once enrolled.
-To answer these and similar questions, we created the following guide.
-Read on to learn how an online MBA in cybersecurity can improve your career.
+If you’re reading this, you likely have a number of questions about cybersecurity degree programs: where to find the right program, how much programs cost, how to get admitted, and what kind of coursework you can expect once enrolled.
+We’ve created this guide to answer these and other related questions.
+So, read on to learn all about online MBA in cybersecurity degrees and how you can improve your career by earning one.

-Online MBA degrees are quite popular; even the more specialized MBA cybersecurity online degree can be found in numerous schools across the nation.
-To help you take the first step in narrowing down the options, we’ve found three top-rated online MBA programs that offer a concentration in cybersecurity.
-These schools are notable for their accreditation, learning flexibility, and quality education.
-They will make up a larger list of ranked schools and programs coming out later this year.
+Online MBA degrees are quite popular.
+Even the more specialized MBA cybersecurity online degree can be found in numerous schools across the nation.
+To help you take the first step in narrowing down the degree options, we’ve identified and spotlighted below three top-rated online MBA programs that offer a concentration in cybersecurity.
+These programs are notable for their accreditation, learning flexibility, quality academics, access to student support services, and more.
+The spotlights also provide a preview of our full program rankings list coming out later this year, so be sure to check back.

 University of South Florida

 The University of South Florida’s Online Master of Business Administration program is accredited by the AACSB and offers a unique learning experience.
-Half of the program’s 30 credit curriculum includes completing core MBA classes in topics like ethics, organizational theory, leadership, and financial analysis.
-The remaining 15 credits are electives.
-Students can choose to customize their curriculum or complete one of the four concentrations:
+Half of the program’s 30 credit curriculum consists of core MBA classes in topics like ethics, organizational theory, leadership, and financial analysis.
+The remaining 15 credits are electives that allow students to customize their curriculums or complete one of the four concentrations:

-Regardless of the concentration, students will complete an MBA capstone.
-This is a chance to show what they’ve learned by creating actionable suggestions in a case environment.
-And while most of the coursework can be completed online in an asynchronous manner, students will have ample opportunity for in-person learning experiences.
-They can take short-term study abroad classes, complete immersion electives that allow them to learn about important business methodologies like Lean Six Sigma or attend the Online MBA Residency program.
-To maintain maximum convenience, only the Online MBA Residency program is required to graduate.
+Regardless of concentration, all students will additionally complete an MBA capstone project.
+The capstone offers students the opportunity to show what they’ve learned throughout the course of their studies by creating actionable suggestions in a case environment.
+While most of the program’s coursework can be completed online in an asynchronous format, students will have ample opportunity for in-person learning experiences as well.
+These include a required MBA residency and optional short-term study abroad classes and immersion electives in which students learn about important business methodologies.

 University of Dallas

-At the University of Dallas’s online MBA program, it’s all about providing an AACBS-accredited business education in the most convenient manner possible.
+The University of Dallas offers an AACBS-accredited online MBA program designed for maximum study convenience.
 Students can choose from seven specializations, including cybersecurity.
-Classes can be completed 100% online, 100% on-campus, or a combination of both.
-Those classes last for six or 12 weeks and are available year-round.
+Coursework can be completed 100% online, 100% on-campus, or through a combination of both online and on-campus classes.
+Classes are either six or 12 weeks long and are available year-round.
 Applicants do not need to submit GRE or GMAT test scores as a part of the admissions application.

-Besides the flexible options, the University of Dallas also provides excellent learning experiences.
-In addition to the high-quality coursework, students can complete the Capstone Consulting Experience, where they tackle a real problem facing any number of for-profit and non-profit organizations.
+Besides the flexible admission and study options, the University of Dallas MBA program offers quality academics.
+In addition to the high-quality coursework, students can complete the Capstone Consulting Experience in which they tackle a real-world problem facing any number of for-profit and non-profit organizations.
 This experience is not a hypothetical exercise.
-Rather, it allows organizations to obtain a cost-effective solution to a dilemma they face while also giving MBA students the chance to put their skills to a real-world challenge.
+Rather, it allows organizations to obtain a cost-effective solution to an actual cyber challenge while also giving MBA students the chance to put their newly-gained skills to work.

 American University

-The online Master of Business Administration program from American University is accredited by the AACSB and intended for working business professionals.
-As a result, it offers several features for maximum flexibility and learning potential.
+The AACSB-accredited online Master of Business Administration program from American University is intended for working business professionals.
+As a result, it offers several features for maximum study flexibility and learning potential.

-The curriculum allows for two elective courses in addition to core and major classes.
-This gives further freedom for students interested in a cybersecurity concentration but still wants to explore other academic areas of study.
+The curriculum includes for two elective courses in addition to core and major classes.
+This gives students interested in the cybersecurity concentration the ability to explore additional academic interests.

-While most classes can be completed online, students must attend two in-person immersions.
-During these immersions, students work with classmates on group projects involving real companies.
-They also network with faculty members and other business professionals in the Washington, D.C. area.
+While most coursework is completed online, students must attend two in-person immersion sessions.
+Immersions are attended in Washington, D.C., and provide students the chance to work with fellow classmates on group projects and network with faculty members and other business professionals in the D.C. area.

 What to Expect from an Online MBA in Cybersecurity Program

-The MBA cybersecurity online program leads to a business degree, not a technical degree.
-This means the bulk of the coursework will be in subjects relating to business and management, with a few cybersecurity classes to provide a broad level of familiarity in the subject.
-This exposure will help graduates make business decisions that can better take into account cybersecurity threats.
-Many programs will often offer a capstone or other real-world experience opportunity that allows students to apply their knowledge to a real company’s strategic problem.
+The MBA cybersecurity online program leads to a business-based degree, as opposed to a more technical-focused credential.
+This means the bulk of the coursework will be in subjects relating to business and management, with a few cybersecurity classes to provide a broad level of familiarity in the concentration.
+This exposure to the cybersecurity field provides students with a solid foundation in the subject to make business decisions that can better take into account cybersecurity threats.
+Many programs include a capstone project or other real-world experience that allows students to apply their knowledge to an actual company’s or organization’ cyber-related problem.

 Common Courses

-This class teaches how to pull together the various departments and areas of a business organization into a coherent business strategy plan.
-Students will learn how to consider their organization’s mission, short-term objectives, long-term goals, and company policies when formulating, implementing, and assessing their organization-wide strategy plan.
+This class teaches students how to pull together the various departments and areas of a business organization into a single coherent business strategy plan.
+Students are taught to incorporate their organization’s mission, short-term objectives, long-term goals, and company policies when formulating, implementing, and assessing their organization-wide strategy plan.

-In this course, students learn about how to find, gather, and analyze digital evidence.
-Part of the curriculum will address authentication issues and an overview of special hardware and software tools widely used throughout the information technology forensic industry.
+In this course, students learn how to find, gather, and analyze digital evidence.
+Coursework includes a review of relevant authentication issues and an overview of the hardware and software tools commonly used throughout the information technology forensic industry.

-This class teaches various information security risk topics and skillsets, such as the types of information security risks commonly faced by companies.
-Industry standards regarding information technology risk management policies and plans will be discussed, as well as how to examine an organization to identify its vulnerabilities and design a risk mitigation plan to address those weak points.
+This class offers a comprehensive review of the various types of information security risks commonly faced by companies and organizations.
+Industry standards regarding information technology risk management policies and plans are discussed, as well as how to examine an organization to identify its vulnerabilities and design a risk mitigation plan to address vulnerability issues.

 What You Can Do with an MBA in Cybersecurity

-The online MBA with cybersecurity concentration is a specific degree that prepares graduates for management and leadership positions, but with enough background in cybersecurity risks to make informed decisions when encountering issues concerning cyber threats.
-Many businesses will want managers with experience and training in the cybersecurity realm.
-Many graduates find themselves in high demand, with salaries to match.
-Let’s look at some of these careers and what you can expect to earn.
+The online MBA with cybersecurity concentration is specifically designed to prepare graduates for management and leadership positions, but with enough background in cybersecurity risks to make informed decisions when encountering cyber threats.
+Many businesses prefer managers with experience and training in the cybersecurity realm.
+As a result, graduates of cybersecurity MBA programs are in high demand and command higher salaries.
+Below are descriptions of some of the most common job titles for cybersecurity MBA degree holders.

 Information Systems Manager

-Information systems managers take on a variety of responsibilities concerning the information technology activities in an organization.
-These duties may include ensuring digital and physical technology, designing a new computer system for the organization, and managing other professionals.
+Information systems managers take on a variety of responsibilities concerning the information technology activities within an organization.
+These duties may include ensuring digital and physical technology, designing new computer systems, and managing other security professionals.
 An online MBA with a cybersecurity emphasis will offer the business and management skills needed to better understand the overall purpose of information systems within a company, including how to best protect those systems from cyber risks.

 Source: Bureau of Labor Statistics, 2021